TooTallNate/node-bindings/README.md

  * `<arch>` - `process.arch`
  * `<node_version>` - `parseFloat(process.versions.node)`

- The default "compiled" directory is `compiled` and the default name of every bindings file is `bindings.node`.
+The default "compiled" directory is `compiled` and the default name of every "bindings" file is `bindings.node`.
 This is configurable if you'd like.

 Installation